getify/Functional-Light-JS/ch3.md

 ## Adapting Arguments To Parameters

-In FP, we'll want our functions to be unary whenever possible, and sometimes we'll even use a variety of functional tricks to transform a function of higher arity to a unary form.
+There are a variety of patterns and tricks we can use to adapt a function's signature to match the kinds of arguments we want to provide to it.

 Recall this function signature from Chapter 2 which highlights using array parameter destructuring: